GED Math Study Guide: Algebra

 \(ax^2 + bx + c = 0\)

-where \(a, b,\) and \(c\) are real numbers and \(a≠0\).
+where \(a, \ b,\) and \(c\) are real numbers and \(a≠0\).

-Factorizing and Solving Quadratic Equations
+Factoring and Solving Quadratic Equations

-To factorize and solve quadratic equations:
+To factor and solve quadratic equations:

-- Rewrite the equation to the \(ax^2 + bx + c = 0\) form.
+- Rewrite the equation into \(ax^2 + bx + c = 0\) form.

-- Factor the expression if possible.
+- Factor the expression (if possible).

 - Set each factor to 0 and solve for \(x\).